Honshu's sake country

-The rice is right in Niigata prefecture where there's skiing in winter, festivals in summer and sake all year round.
+The rice is right in Niigata, where there's skiing in winter, festivals in summer and sake all year round.

-Niigata city is the bustling prefectural capital, spit in two by Japan’s longest river, the Shinanogawa, and bordered by the Sea of Japan.
-Stock up on fresh seafood and premium rice – you can taste the difference – and enjoy the enormous range of locally brewed sake (there are 100 breweries in the city).
+Niigata City is the bustling prefectural capital, split in two by Japan’s longest river, the Shinanogawa, and bordered by Japan’s Sea.
+Stock up on fresh seafood and premium rice.
+Taste the difference and enjoy the enormous range of locally brewed sake (there are 100 breweries in the city).

-Visitors can sample more than 500 types at the fair and enjoy performances, seminars and other sake-related entertainment.
+Similar to Oktoberfest, but for sake, the city celebrates Sake-no-jin in March.
+Visitors can sample more than 500 types at the fair and enjoy performances, seminars and other sake related entertainment.

 Just across the water from Niigata city is Sado island, reachable with a one-hour jetfoil or two-hour ferry.
 A former place of exile for political dissidents, nowadays its mountains, beaches and delicious persimmons attract crowds of urban escapees.

 Divided into five main areas, each part of the island offers an entirely different experience.
 A must-try attraction on the island would have to be the Hangiri or (washtub boats) in Shukunegi.
 For any Studio Ghibli fan, riding a Hangiri will make you feel like you’ve spirited away as you explore the shoreline around Ogi Peninsula.